emacsmirror/time-block/README.md

 group definition is an alist from days of the week (as numbers, Sunday = 0/7, etc.) to lists of start/stop pairs (times in "HH:MM" form).

+It is also possible to ignore time blocking on holidays.
+This is globally set using the `time-block-skip-on-holidays-p' variable.
+This defaults to nil, which does not ignore blocking on holidays.
+If set to t, time blocking will be ignored on holidays.

 ### Defining Time Blocked Commands

 Commands are only time-blocked if they're defined.
 This is done using